sevadah/precoss/README.md

 The simulations were run on the PC desktop running Windows 7 (Intel Core i7-4790, 3.6 GHz, 16 GB RAM).
 Scripts should also work on Linux operating system (e.g. Ubuntu 18.04 or derivatives).

-Typically on the system described above simulation for one sentences takes from around 15 minutes up to 40 minutes (rarely could be more; depends on the duration of a sentence and number of syllables).
+Typically on the system described above simulation for one sentence takes from around 15 minutes up to 40 minutes (rarely could be more; depends on the duration of a sentence and number of syllables).

 ## External toolboxes and materials